-Thinkers Lodge: Its History and Legacy
+Thinkers Lodge: Its History and Legacy by Cathy Eaton © 2018

 Thinkers Lodge: Its History and Legacy focuses on Thinkers Lodge, a National Historic Site in Pugwash, Nova Scotia, which symbolizes the birth of the Pugwash movement for nuclear disarmament.
-Author Cathy Eaton, granddaughter of Pugwash born Cyrus Eaton, adeptly introduces the readers to a host of scientists and peace activists who met at Thinkers Lodge and launched the Pugwash Conferences on Science and World Affairs, which jointly received the Nobel Peace Prize with Joseph Rotblat in 1995.
+Author Cathy Eaton, a granddaughter of Pugwash-born Cyrus Eaton, adeptly introduces the readers to a host of scientists and peace activists who met at Thinkers Lodge and launched the Pugwash Conferences on Science and World Affairs, which jointly received the Nobel Peace Prize with Joseph Rotblat in 1995.
 Eaton proposes that the serenity of Thinkers Lodge on its stunning location on the Northumberland Strait and the welcoming spirit of the people who worked behind the scenes at the conferences contributed to significant achievements of the people who joined in profound discourses during the Pugwash Conferences.

 Today, more than ever, this book is relevant because nuclear threats bubble to the surface as power-hungry, unstable countries flaunt their nuclear arsenals.
 In a time that is fraught with violent uprisings, starvation, mass killings, and dangerous climate change, it is important to recognize that individuals can make their voices heard and change the destiny of the world.
 Each of us must remember our humanity, welcome discourse with those who have differing beliefs, and spend our energy assisting others and making our world a safer, healthier place.